Exercising when you’re sick or injured can slow recovery and put you at risk for more health problems.

 Sometimes it’s hard to know when an illness or injury is serious enough that you need to rest.

-“Do a light workout if you have something you feel like you can work through and monitor yourself for symptoms indicating you need to stop,” said Genavieve Mirr, a Marshfield Clinic athletic trainer.
+“Do a light workout if you have something you feel like you can work through and monitor yourself for symptoms indicating you need to stop,” said Genavieve Mirr, an athletic trainer.

 Cold, flu and stomach viruses